Social Media + Breakfast = What???

 Attendance at networking efforts needs to be consistent.
 Pick a handful of events you like, put them on your calendar and schedule client work around those events.
 I personally attend the Calgary Business Professional Meetups (I am a co-organizer), Calgary Chamber “After Hours” and “Fast Growth” events, and Capital Ideas YYC events.
 I do my best to attend Vince Fowler’s “TMD” event every two months as well.

 Obviously, near and dear to me is SMByyc.
 The room may or may not be full of potential clients.
-I have found business at SMByyc.
+I have found clients at SMByyc.
 I have discussed business alliances at SMByyc.
 That is not why I attend.
 I attend because the room is always full of bright, resourceful and passionate people.
 SMByyc always has a “reunion” feel to it.
 This is my tribe.
 These are my friends.
 Any business which may come from attending SMByyc is icing on the cake.

 I attend SMByyc every month to feel the surge of passion that comes from the crowd, to learn something new from the speaker(s), and the live-tweeting is fun to do.
 It’s a pretty good way to share your brand with the room, the city and Twitter in general.
 Keep in mind that the hashtag for the event almost always trends nationally.

 I know why Donna wanted to tell me about SMByyc62 in advance.
-It was about to become the first SMByyc WITH BEER, after we had joked about it all of a month earlier.
+It was about to become the first SMByyc WITH BEER after we had joked about it all of a month earlier.

 It just goes to show you that anything and everything goes at SMByyc.
 Donna assembled some of the biggest brands in the Calgary craft beer marketplace and she convinced Molson to attend as well.
 On top of that, the venue was none other than Crowfoot Wine and Spirits, one of Calgary’s best known home-grown success stories.
 They now have seventeen locations across our great city (just learned that during the trivia contest on Friday).
 They also assembled an amazing breakfast spread.